Overview

 MIT software - You can find software for download at the MIT IST website - https://ist.mit.edu/software-hardware.
 You will need to download and install the following

-- Microsoft Office (installed at minimum Excel, Powerpoint and Word)
+- Microsoft Office (installed at minimum Excel, PowerPoint and Word)

 **Commercial software